 Ken Seeley, Ed..D. founded the Colorado Foundation for Families and Children, now known as the Partnership for Families and Children, in 1993 and has served as the President and CEO since that time.
 In 2003, Ken developed the National Center for School Engagement to serve as a national resource for reducing truancy and dropouts and to improve school climate.
 He is an experienced educator, researcher and cross system leader having extensive background with at risk children and youth in early childhood, juvenile justice, mental health, and public schools.
 Ken was a tenured faculty member at the University of Denver and served as the coordinator of graduate education.
 He has broad cross system policy experience as a policy analyst and consultant for the Center for Study of Social Policy in Washington, and many foundations including the Annie E. Casey Foundation, the Edna McConnell Clark Foundation, the Colorado Trust and the Piton Foundation.
 He currently serves on nonprofit boards including Qualistar Early Learning, Heritage Camps for Adoptive Families, Colorado Association for School Based Health Centers, Project Voyce, and the National Advisory Board for Sesame Workshop.
 Ken’s primary focus is on DOSP’s support of partnership building with the nonprofit community in the City’s key priority areas, as well as managing the Office’s evaluation efforts.

-Stephanie Russell is a second year student in the Graduate School of Social Work at the University of Denver.
 Stephanie earned her B.A. in Psychology in 2010 from Arizona State University, and assisted with research pertaining to mindfulness, contact with nature, and subjective well-being.
 After earning her baccalaureate degree, Stephanie worked for the Arizona State Department of Economic Security before deciding to pursue a Master of Social Work degree from the Graduate School of Social Work.
+Stephanie joins our team after completing her Masters of Social Work degree from the University of Denver, where she studied community and organizational leadership, policy advocacy, and government procurement.
+Stephanie currently serves on the board of Yoga for the People.